Friday School

 'He will believe that all he does is part of

-God's brilliant master plan and brace
+God's brilliant master plan and firmly brace

 himself to do his horrid duty, thinking